Why Trust OMD?

 Transients in Power Systems

-This course focuses on the advanced topics of interruption arcs, restriking voltage, harmonic oscillations, saturated systems, switching of rotational systems, magnetic saturation in stationary networks, and the transient performance of synchronous machines.
+Covers advanced topics including interruption arcs, restriking voltage, harmonic oscillations, saturated systems, switching of rotational systems, and magnetic saturation in stationary networks.

 Control System Components